uzochukwueddie/chatty-backend/README.md

   - Once you login and setup your project, you will receive a token.
 Add that token to circleci.
 - For `CODE_DEPLOY_UPDATE`, the default value is false.
 That is the first time you are setting up your pipeline and infrastructure.
 Once everything is setup and running, if you need to update your backend code, then you can change the property to true.
 - `SLACK_ACCESS_TOKEN` and `SLACK_DEFAULT_CHANNEL` can be obtained by following this [documentation](https://github.com/CircleCI-Public/slack-orb/wiki/Setup).

+### Before Starting a Build
+- Inside the `circleci.yml` file, you need to make some updates.
+- There are some properties named `<variable-prefix>` that you need to replace with the `prefix` value from your terraform `variables.tf`.
+Search the config.yml file and replace `<variable-prefix>`.

 ## You can find the frontend code [here](https://github.com/uzochukwueddie/chatty)